erroronline1/caro/readme.md

 * review openspout ods cell formatting
 * records
     * assignable unit to override automatic "detection"
-* apache file handling 'corrupts' stl files, but not pdf, images, nor obj?
+* ~~apache~~ file handling 'corrupts' stl files, but not pdf, images, nor obj?
 * consider automated download / reminder to download documents to a third place in case of system inavailability (fallback option)
-* enable markdown for more (messages, records, etc.), regular users not parsing anchors to avoid malicious scripts
+* enable markdown for more (messages, etc.), regular users not parsing anchors to avoid malicious scripts
-    * can it replace htmlcontent?
+    * can it replace htmlcontent? alertUserGroup and depending language chunks
+    * not record inputs though, might affect statistics
+* validate csvprocessor on complex filters (terminerinnerung)

 ## Content
 * [Aims](#aims)